 - Wear comfortable clothing

-- Go alone or bring a friend (if going alone, make sure someone know in case of an emergency)
+- Go alone or bring a friend (if going alone, make sure someone knows in case of an emergency)

 - Wear sunscreen and bring insect repellent

 - Bring water to drink before and after

 - If you plan to go on a long hike bring a small backpack with a first aid kit, let someone know where you will be, and make sure your phone is charged in case of an emergency